hirosystems/stacks-subnets/docs/getting-started.md

 Clarinet provides a tool to set up a complete local development environment, referred to as "devnet," which uses Docker to spin up a Bitcoin node, a Stacks node, a Stacks API node, a Stacks Explorer, and now, a subnet node and subnet API node.
 This allows developers to test locally on a system that matches the production environment.

 Make sure you have [`clarinet`](https://github.com/hirosystems/clarinet/releases/tag/v1.5.3) installed and the **clarinet version is at 1.5.3 or above**.
+If you have clarinet installed but you want to know the version, you can navigate to your terminal and type `clarinet`.
+You'll see a version of the clarinet.
+If you have an older version of the Clarinet and need an upgrade to a specific version, you can use the following command in your terminal:
+`brew install clarinet@1.5.3`.
-If you do not already have Clarinet installed, you can refer to the instructions [here](https://docs.hiro.so/smart-contracts/clarinet#installing-clarinet) for installation procedures.
+If you do not already have Clarinet installed, you can refer to the instructions [here](https://docs.hiro.so/clarinet/getting-started#install-clarinet) for installation procedures.

-To create a new project, run:
+You can create a new project by running the following command or by using [Hiro platform](https://docs.hiro.so/platform/create-project).

 ```sh
 clarinet new subnet-nft-example